-The Company's sugar mills are licensed to operate by the Sugar Regulatory Administration.
-The Company renews its sugar milling licenses at the start of every crop year.
+The Company's sugar mills are licensed to operate by the Sugar Regulatory Administration and renews its sugar milling licenses at the start of every crop year.
+The Company is also registered with the Department of Energy as a manufacturer of bio-ethanol.